panubo/docker-rsync-backup/README.md

 # Docker Rsync Backup

-Minimal Alpine Linux Docker container with rsync backup capability.
+Minimal Alpine Linux Docker image with rsync backup capability.

-Specifically designed for rsync.net, it should work elsewhere.
+Specifically designed for rsync.net, but it is useful elsewhere.

 ## Environment Configuration